friendly-traceback/docs/source/tracebacks_en_3.8.rst

     Exception raised on line 8 of file TESTS:\runtime\test_assertion_error.py.

+       4: def test_Generic():
+       5:     try:
        6:         # We raise it explicitly, rather than with the keyword assert, since
        7:         # we don't want pytest to rewrite out test.
-    --> 8:         raise AssertionError("Fake message")
+    -->8:         raise AssertionError("Fake message")
        9:     except AssertionError as e:

             AssertionError:  <class AssertionError>